MariuszKaminski/Milestone-Project-4/README.md

     -   #### First Time User Goals

         1. As a First Time User, I want to easily understand the main purpose of the web app.
-        2. As a First Time User, I want to have access to basic functionaities.
+        2. As a First Time User, I want to be able to browse the menu.
-        3. As a First Time User, I want to be able to register to gain access to more advanced functionalities
+        3. As a First Time User, I want to be able to register to be able to make orders.

     -   #### Returning Visitor Goals